pedrotgn/pyactor/docs/remote_tuto.rst

 Sample 3 - Remote spawning
 ================================================================================

-This example shows how to spawn an actor onto another host.
+This example shows how to spawn an actor in another host.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\Remote\s3_host.py``: